MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 - [Get-AIPFileStatus](/powershell/rmsprotection/vlatest/get-aipfilestatus)

 - [Set-AIPFileLabel](/powershell/rmsprotection/vlatest/set-aipfilelabel)

+Examples for using these cmdlets:

+- For a shared folder, identify all files with a specific label.

+- For a shared folder, apply a specified label to all files that do not have a label.

 This module installs in **\ProgramFiles (x86)\Microsoft Azure Information Protection** and adds this folder to the **PSModulePath** system variable.
 The .dll for this module is named **AIP.dll**.